Work with Network Printers - Windows 10

 Set Your Default Printer

-If you have added more than one printer you should specify the one you’ll use most often, otherwise Windows 10 will set the default printer to the one used most recently at your current location.
-Follow these steps to specify a default printer:
+If you have added more than one printer you can specify the one you’ll use most often.
+Follow these steps to set a default printer:

 Remove a Network Printer